5 Days In Lisbon: How To Plan The Perfect Lisbon Itinerary

 The Oceanário de Lisboa is one of the world’s largest indoor aquariums, an architectural marvel designed by Peter Chermayeff.
 It houses a vast central tank and four marine habitats creating the illusion of a single ocean.
 It’s an immersive experience designed to educate visitors about marine conservation.

-Cruise in Tagus
+Cruise on the Tagus River

 A river cruise on the Tagus offers a different perspective on Lisbon’s landmarks.
 These cruises can range from short jaunts to extensive tours that provide insights into the area’s history and architecture, often with dining and music on board.